Harvests include flowers for the house

 Reflecting on what I've been harvesting so far this year, I'm pretty happy with the results.
 I had hoped to sow and grow more things from mid-Summer, but since June my ME has been pretty bad and I've had to spend a lot more days in bed than out of it.
 I therefore decided not to try and grow any further veg this year (until late autumn when I sow the garlic again) to reduce the workload in the garden.
 The ornamentals have been doing fine on their own, such as the Crocosmia in the top picture, but even they are starting to look like they could do with some tending.
 So I've decided to focus my limited energy there for the next couple of months.
 Because I see enjoying the flowers as a 'harvest' too.
 A feast for the eyes.

 Gardening with ME isn't easy.
 Sometimes you have to let a crop grow, as I did with my climbing beans last year, and sometimes you aren't well enough to sow anything.
 But what I can sow and grow, gives me so much joy.
 I love being in the garden, tending the plants and enjoying the sun and birdsong.
 And what I do get to harvest, not only feels like a great achievement, but also gives me incredible pleasure.
 Plus, of course, is the yumminess factor.

 * * * * *

 I welcome your thoughts and comments.
 And if you blog about gardening with ME/a chronic illness, do link to this post in your blog and leave a comment below with a link to your post, so we can all find each other.

-Recent Gardening with ME and Spoonie Veg posts...
+Recent Gardening with ME & Spoonie Veg posts...